-As the region's most preferred orthopedic practice, our specialty-trained wrist doctors at Lakeshore Bone & Joint Institute have the experience, knowledge, and expertise to diagnose and treat wrist conditions and injuries.
+As the region's most preferred orthopedic practice, our fellowship-trained wrist doctors and our specialty-trained orthopedic doctors at Lakeshore Bone & Joint Institute have the experience, knowledge, and expertise to diagnose and treat wrist conditions and injuries.

 The wrists and hands are a crucial part of the human body, giving patients the ability to perform a wide range of tasks.
 When they are injured, a patient's life is dramatically affected, and routine activities can be very painful.
 There are many different reasons for why wrist pain occurs, and one of the most common is through hyperextension, which is when the wrist bends backward, stretching or tearing the ligaments.
 It frequently happens when a person falls and uses their hands to brace his or her fall.
 Repetitive stress injuries are also typical sources of wrist pain, of which, carpal tunnel syndrome is the most common condition that doctors see.
 Patients who are diagnosed with this condition perform a similar action over and over, like typing on a keyboard, and usually experience a tingling feeling in the wrist.
 No matter the cause of the wrist pain, an experienced wrist doctor has the expertise to evaluate a variety of wrist injuries and conditions and offer treatment solutions to help reduce or eliminate pain.

 When It's Time to Visit a Wrist Doctor